Breastfeeding and diet

 Drinks containing caffeine can affect your baby and may keep them awake.
 While your baby is young, drink caffeinated drinks occasionally rather than every day.

 Caffeine occurs naturally in many foods and drinks, including coffee, tea and chocolate.
-It’s also added to some soft drinks and energy drinks, and to some cold and flu remedies.
+It's also added to some soft drinks and energy drinks, as well as some cold and flu remedies.

 It's important not to have too much caffeine.
-Try decaffeinated tea and coffee, herbal teas, 100% fruit juice or mineral water.
+Try decaffeinated tea and coffee, herbal teas, 100% fruit juice (but no more than one 150ml glass a day) or mineral water.
 Limit your intake of energy drinks, which may be high in caffeine.

-If you'd like to eat peanuts or foods containing peanuts (such as peanut butter) while breastfeeding, you can choose to do so as part of a healthy balanced diet.
+If you'd like to eat peanuts or foods containing peanuts – such as peanut butter – while breastfeeding, you can do so as part of a healthy, balanced diet.
 Don't eat them if you're allergic to them.
 Ask your health professional for more information.

 There's no clear evidence that eating peanuts while breastfeeding affects your baby's chances of developing a peanut allergy.
 If you have any questions or concerns, discuss them with your GP, midwife or health visitor, or another health professional.

-One unit of alcohol is approximately a single (25ml) measure of spirits, half a pint of beer or half a standard (175ml) glass of wine, although it depends on the strength of the drink.
+One unit of alcohol is approximately a single (25ml) measure of spirits, half a pint of beer, or a 175ml (small) glass of wine, although this depends on the strength of the drink.

 For more information, see the alcohol unit calculator.